skx/sysbox/README.md

 ## choose-file

 This subcommand presents a console-based UI to select a file.
 The file selected will be displayed upon STDOUT.
 The list may be filtered via an input-field.
-(Use TAB to switch focus between the filter-field and list.)

-Useful for launching videos, etc.  (`xine "$(sysbox choose-file ~/Videos)"`)
+Useful for launching videos, emulators, etc:

+* `sysbox choose-file -execute="xine -g --no-logo --no-splash -V=40 {}" ~/Videos`
+  * Choose a file, and execute `xine` with that filename as one of the arguments.
+* `xine $(sysbox choose-file ~/Videos)`
+  * Use the STDOUT result to launch instead.

+The first form is preferred, because if the selection is canceled nothing happens.
+In the second-case `xine` would be launched with no argument.

 ## chronic